 Lisa Bevere and her husband, John, operate a ministry called Messenger International.
 The ministry exists, according to their website, “to develop uncompromising followers of Christ who transform our world.”
 Lisa Bevere is a regular conference speaker at highly charismatic church conferences such as Bethel’s Women’s Conference, which lauds her teachings as “authentic, passionate, and witty,” while “weaving profound biblical truths with practical application.”

 Lisa Bevere, in stark contrast to the biblical mandate of women’s silence in the church (1 Corinthians 14:34-35), she is a staunch advocate of female preachers in the church.
 Not only does she regularly fill in as a Sunday morning preacher at various churches, she also writes:

 For centuries, a select few verses in the New Testament have been held over women to effectively limit their role and contribution in the church.
 But is this really what Jesus intended?
 If men are the only ones who are to preach, then what do we make of Jesus telling Mary Magdalene to go proclaim the news of His resurrection to His disciples?
 And what about when He gave the Great Commission?
 Jesus didn’t just give it to the men in attendance—He gave it to all.
-In case you were wondering, all includes women.
-In fact, I believe the Great Commission is exactly that—a co-mission, one that will take men and women working together in unison to fulfill.
+In case you were wondering, all include women.
+In fact, I believe the Great Commission is exactly that—a

 Here she twists God’s commands to fulfill the Great Commission to mean that it is now acceptable for a female to assume teaching authority over men in the context of the church.
 All are called to evangelize, only men are called to teach and preach.